-Here’s some of the events and activities for DISQUIET 2017:
+Here are some of the activities planned for 2019’s Program:

 Editing Poetry: The Successful Magazine Submission with John Hennessy